-Rep. Thompaulsen told the media that he and his fellow Republicans were “divinely inspired” by the so-called “heartbeat” abortion ban passed in Ohio last year, and wanted to make a similar “stab at protecting the unborn.”
-Thompaulsen said, though, that Kentucky Republicans didn’t feel Ohio’s bill “went far enough” and they came up with the key difference between the two laws.
+Rep. Thompaulsen told the media that he and his fellow Republicans were “divinely inspired” by the abortion ban restrictions passed in various red states this year, and wanted to make a similar “stab at protecting the unborn.”
+Thompaulsen said, though, that Kentucky Republicans didn’t feel the other bills “went far enough” and they came up with the key difference between the two laws.

 “It’s just not enough to set the arbitrary line at which we decide a zygote has a full complement of constitutional protections that somehow supersede its host organism at six days after conception,” Thompaulsen insisted, “we wanted to move the line of defense against the outright murder of blastocysts to the earliest point possible.”

 At first, Thompaulsen says Kentucky Republicans considered setting the line at the point a man ejaculates during sexual intercourse, but decided even that might be too late to protect the unborn.